-- The Location Vehicle Collision Review Committee (VCRC) has the authority to deem any employee in violation of University driving standards ineligible to drive (See Section B. VCRC). - 2.
+- 1. The UC Location Vehicle Collision Review Committee (VCRC) has the authority to deem any employee in violation of University driving standards ineligible to drive. (see Section B. VCRC) - 2.
 The Department of Motor Vehicles (DMV)'s Employer Pull Notice Program (EPN) is a critical component of this policy.
 A mechanism must be in place to review and address motor vehicle reports activity that are sent to the University.
-General information on enrollment and operation of the University's use of the EPN Program are included in Appendix A of this Policy. - All traffic violations that occur regardless of whether the Violations occur during personal time or when driving for University business or during non-business hours may affect driving privileges and are subject to review. - 4.
-Any or all of the following Violations showing on the driver's MVR shall be cause for suspending authorization to drive on behalf of the University: - a.
+General information on enrollment and operation of the University of California's use of the EPN Program are included in Appendix A of this policy, attached.

+- 3. All traffic violations that occur regardless of whether the violations occur during personal time or when driving for business or during non-business hours may affect driving privileges and are subject to constant review. - 4.
+Any or all of the following violations, as defined in Section II ("Definitions") above, showing on the employee's driving record shall be cause for revoking an employee's authorization to drive on behalf of the University of California: - a.
 Three or more 1-Point Offenses as defined in this Policy within the past 36 months; or, - b.
-One 2-Point Offense as defined in this Policy within the past 36 months

-Three or more preventable collisions within the past 36 months will be cause of recommending suspension of authorization to drive on behalf of the University as

-- described in the VCRC Guidelines of Authorized Drivers involved in Preventable Collisions under Section IV.B.10. - 5.
-Any Frequent Driver, Infrequent Driver, or Occupational Driver will not be allowed to drive on University business if they do not fulfill all driving requirements and driving standards. - 6.
-Departments that allow operation of Vehicles on their behalf by drivers who do not meet the Driving Standards, as defined above, may be held financially accountable for personal injury and property damage arising from incidents involving that driver.
+Three or more Preventable Collisions within the past 36 months; or, - c.
+One 2-Point Offense as defined in this Policy within the past 36 months. - 5.
+Any Frequent Driver, Infrequent Driver or Occupational Driver will not be allowed to drive on University of California business if they do not fulfill all driving requirements and driving standards. - 6.
+Departments that allow operation of vehicles on their behalf by drivers who do not meet the Driving Standards, as defined above, may be held financially accountable for personal injury and property damage arising from incidents involving that driver.

-E. Fleet Operations:
+E. FLEET OPERATIONS:

-- 1. Each Executive Officer shall establish a Fleet Operations Unit to manage all University-owned and -operated vehicles at that Location. - Each Fleet Operations Unit shall establish equipment operating parameters, procedures, and rules regarding specific maintenance and regulatory reporting responsibilities for each Location.
-Operating parameters may include requirements to include car-sharing or telematics technology in University Vehicles, as practicable. - 3.
-The Fleet Operations Unit shall be responsible for establishing all Vehicle rental rates.
-Such rates shall be established at levels sufficient to recover all allowable costs of operation and may be set at levels sufficient to establish a reserve for Vehicle and other equipment acquisition and/or replacement, and facility renovation and/or construction.
-As appropriate, fees charged to Federal contract accounts must be in accordance with University Direct Costing Procedures (BFB-A-47). - 4.
-The Fleet Operations Unit shall be responsible for the legally mandated emissions testing of all University-owned Vehicles, at that Location, including those rented/operated by other departments on a long-term basis.
+- 1. Each University Location Official shall establish a Fleet Operations Unit to manage all University-owned and -operated vehicles at that UC Location. - Each Fleet Operations Unit shall establish equipment operating parameters, procedures and rules regarding specific maintenance and regulatory reporting responsibilities for each location.
+Operating parameters may include requirements to include car-sharing or telematics technology in University vehicles, as practicable. - 3.
+The Fleet Operations Unit shall be responsible for establishing all vehicle rental rates.
+Such rates shall be established at levels sufficient to recover all allowable costs of operation and may be set at levels sufficient to establish a reserve for vehicle and other equipment acquisition and/or replacement, and facility renovation and/or construction.
+As appropriate, fees charged to Federal contract accounts must be in accordance with Business and Finance Bulletin A-47/University Direct Costing Procedures.4.
+Te Fleet Operations Unit shall be responsible for the legally mandated emissions testing of all University-owned vehicles, at that UC Location, including those rented/operated by other departments on a long-term basis.